-From 2005-2008 I toured with a project called "We Got Issues" that sought to engage women between the ages of 18 and 35 in political process.
-The project was co-produced by Eve Ensler and Jane Fonda, and began by interviewing women from that age group to see what issues were most important to them.
-Based on those interviews, the creative team developed a performance piece and arts-based empowerment workshops that would be facilitated with members of each community that saw the performance.
-We were in residence for a full month in each city, building capacity for the work to continue after we left if the community wanted that.
+...engage young women in political process.
+Initially co-produced by Eve Ensler, Jane Fonda, Rha Goddess & Jlove Calderon, it began by interviewing women between the ages of 18 and 35 to see what issues were most important to them.
+Based on those interviews, the team developed a performance piece and series of workshops that were facilitated with members of each community they worked in.
+The ensemble was in residence for a full month in each city, building capacity for the work to continue after they left.